 Leasing a New Car - this option lets you drive a new car at a much-reduced price.
-This might seem like a good idea, but when the lease is up, you have nothing.
+This might seem like a good idea, but when the lease is up, you have no car and no equity.

 Beware of lease mileage restrictions.

 Most leases set a maximum amount of miles that you can drive the car during your lease.
 If you go over this number, you pay an extra fee for every extra mile you have driven.
 Pay close attention to additional fees and potential charges for things like scratches and dents.